 2. Simple but elegant

-For those with little free time for landscaping but would still like a nice looking garden – try mountains of plants.
-Build a circular soil area in the lawn with reasonable distance from one another and add your favorite plants.
+Try mountains of plants for those with little free time for landscaping but would still like a nice-looking garden.
+Build a circular soil area in the lawn a reasonable distance from one another, and add your favorite plants.
 Start by adding some large-leaf plants on the outer circle and planting flowers in the center like rhododendron or creeping phlox.

-These little mountains can be as large as you like and even be layered with tall plants like Dracaena and dwarf Alberta spruce.
-Also, these may be perfect spots to plant small trees like Japanese maple, magnolia, and fig. Of course, for this to look aesthetically perfect you will have to maintain the law all year round, but that is easy and relaxing.
+These little mountains can be as large as you like and layered with tall plants like Dracaena and dwarf Alberta spruce.
+Also, these may be perfect spots to plant small trees like Japanese maple, magnolia, and fig. Of course, for this to look aesthetically perfect, you must maintain the law all year round, but that is easy and relaxing.

 3. Perfect entertaining space

 Having friends over requires a perfect area for entertaining and so building a space for hanging out should be your first landscaping project.
-And you can’t go wrong with a fire pit in your backyard surrounded by comfy lounge chair.
+And you can’t go wrong with a fire pit in your backyard surrounded by a comfy lounge chair.
 Use the space by the fence or house wall to build a stone patio with a fire pit in the middle.
 A few potted plants will give a relaxed vibe to the area and make it more in tune with the rest of the garden.

 For the evening version, line the path to the fire pit area with large rocks and solar lamps to give it a more serene look.
-String lights on the tree branches, bushes or wall will cover enough and turn the focus on the fire.
-This will be a great place to spend time with your friends and family watching movies and games if you add a projector screen or a TV set.
-And if you place a grill grate over the fire pit, it will turn into a barbecue making it a practical addition to smaller backyards.
+String lights on the tree branches, bushes, or wall will cover enough and turn the focus on the fire.
+If you add a projector screen or a TV set, this will be a great place to spend time with your friends and family watching movies and games.
+And if you place a grill grate over the fire pit, it will become a barbecue making it a practical addition to smaller backyards.

 4. A private reading nook